 If you don’t have an entrepreneurial streak or prefer the safety of working under another broker, then you can always work as an associate broker.
-While you more than likely won’t have any additional responsibilities at the brokerage, you can usually command a higher commission split from the managing broker than most real estate agents.
+While you more than likely won’t have any additional responsibilities at the brokerage, with your heightened licensure and expertise, you can usually command a higher commission split from the managing broker than most real estate agents.

-What are the Different Responsibilities of a Real Estate Agent vs Broker?
+The Different Responsibilities of a Real Estate Agent vs. Broker

-The main distinction between a real estate agent and real estate broker is that only a broker can own a real estate firm or manage agents.
+The main difference between real estate agents and brokers is that only a brokers can own real estate firms or manage agents.
 If you’re an agent, you’ll need to work under a sponsoring broker.
-This creates differences in day to day responsibilities, as our table below shows.
+This creates differences in day-to-day responsibilities, as our table below shows.

 |Real Estate Agents and Associate Brokers||Designated & Managing Real Estate Brokers|

 By law, every real estate agent and every real estate agency must be overseen and managed by a real estate broker.
-Legally speaking, that broker, called the designated broker, bears the legal responsibility for all transactions that agents working under them complete.
+Legally speaking, that broker is called the designated broker, and bears the legal responsibility for all transactions that agents working under them complete.

 Though they are legally responsible for the real estate brokerage, the amount of participation in the day-to-day running of a brokerage by designated brokers can vary.
-Some designated brokers take a more hands off approach and let others handle the daily operation of the brokerage.
-Others take a much more active role and hire and train agents, manage staff, or even work with clients who are buying or selling homes.
+Some designated brokers take a more hands-off approach and let others handle the daily operation of the brokerage.
+Others take a much more active role to hire and train agents, manage staff, or even work with clients who are buying or selling homes.

 Designated brokers who own the brokerage they are the designated broker for are sometimes called broker-owners as well.

-A managing broker on the other hand, is a real estate broker who manages a group of real estate agents or real estate associate brokers.
-Some designated brokers work as the managing brokers at their agency while some hire other brokers to be the managing broker and take a more hands off approach to running the agency.
+A managing broker is a real estate broker who manages a group of real estate agents or real estate associate brokers.
+Some designated brokers also work as the managing brokers at their agency, while some hire other brokers to be the managing broker and take a more hands-off approach to running the agency.

 As far as day-to-day operation of the brokerage, all managing brokers take a very active, hands-on role in running the brokerage.